onurhanakbulut/autonomous-tank-project/README.md

 # 🔥 Autonomous Firefighting Tank

 ##  Project Description
+🚧 **This project is currently under development and not yet completed.** 🚧

 This project aims to develop an **autonomous tank platform capable of rapid response to fires**.
 The tank is equipped with a **camera module, GPS, motors, and fire detection sensors**.
 Within the scope of the project, the tank will **detect fires in forested areas and move to the target location based on provided coordinates to intervene**.

 ##  Technologies Used